USE TWO TAX CODE SECTIONS TO YOUR ADVANTAGE

 The tax consequences of a farm or ranch sale can be mitigated or avoided entirely by using the 1031 exchange to acquire other like-kind real property.

 LIKE-KIND PROPERTY IS BROADLY DEFINED

-A misconception held by some property owners concerns the types of property that qualify as like-kind and some mistakenly believe they must exchange their farm or ranch for another farm or ranch, but this is simply not true.
+A misconception held by some taxpayers concerns the types of property that qualify as like-kind.
+Some mistakenly believe they must exchange their farm or ranch for another farm or ranch.
+This is simply not true.
 The definition of like-kind property in real estate exchanges is very broad; qualifying replacement real property can be virtually any real property that will be held by the taxpayer for investment purposes or used in a trade or business.
-Bare land can be exchanged for an apartment complex, a rental vacation home, office or other commercial property or any type of property that is held for investment.
-The range of real property that will qualify for tax deferral opens up many options for farmers and ranchers to diversify their investments and obtain cash flow without necessarily having to be involved in the management of the acquired replacement property.
-Since more than one property may be acquired in a 1031 exchange, property owners can expand their investments out of one large parcel of land into multiple smaller properties in the same or different geographic locations.
+Bare land can be exchanged for an apartment complex, a rental vacation home, office or other commercial property or any other type of property held for investment.
+The range of real property which will qualify for tax deferral opens many options for farmers and ranchers to diversify their investments and obtain cash flow without necessarily having to be involved in the management of the acquired replacement property.
+Since more than one property may be acquired in an exchange, taxpayers can expand their investments from one large parcel of land into multiple smaller properties in the same or different geographic locations.